mtlevolio/pylinkchecker/README.rst

 It requires beautifulsoup4 if executed with python 3.x.
 It has been tested on python 2.6, python 2.7, and python 3.3.

+For production use, it is strongly recommended to use lxml or html5lib because the default HTML parser provided by python is not very lenient.

 Optional Requirements
 ---------------------